jeftegoes/AwsOverview/Multi-Region Architectures.md

 - DynamoDB Global Tables (multi-way replication, enabled by Streams).
 - AWS Config Aggregators (multi region & multi account).
-- RDS Cross Region Read Replicas (used for Read & DR).
+- RDS Cross-Region Read Replicas (used for Read & DR).
 - Aurora Global Database (one region is master, other is for Read & DR).
 - EBS volumes snapshots, AMI, RDS snapshots can be copied to other regions.
 - VPC peering to allow private traffic between regions.
 - Route53 uses a global network of DNS servers.
-- S3 Cross Region Replication.
+- S3 Cross-Region Replication.
 - CloudFront for Global CDN at the Edge Locations.
 - Lambda@Edge for Global Lambda function at Edge Locations (A/B testing).